-Any requests to leave during term time must be made in writing to the headteacher.
+Any requests to leave during term time must be made in writing, using the Yardley School Leave of Absence Request Form (see appendix one).
 A leave of absence form can be collected from reception.

 Any absence from school will disrupt your child's learning.
 You may consider some absences to be educational but your child will still miss out on the teaching that their peers will receive.
 Children returning from an absence are unprepared for the lessons which build on the teaching they have missed.
 Teachers then have to give more time to help individual children catch up on missed work.
 This poses a potential risk of the under achievement of other students in the class.
 This is something we all have a responsibility to avoid.